shon-otmazgin/html2json/README.md

 3. **Loss Function:** Calculation with cross-entropy loss for each token.

 ### Evaluation Metrics
-Assess model performance using Precision, Recall, and F1-Score to ensure accurate classification of table elements.
+Assess model performance using Precision, Recall, and F1-Score to ensure accurate classification of all elements.